dumlutimuralp/antrea-packet-walks/part_b/README.md

 At this stage, the flow is in Table 90.

-Table 90 has flow entries which correspond to the ingress rules configured in Kubernetes Network Policies applied to the pods on Worker 1 node.
+Table 90 has flow entries which correspond to the ingress rules configured in all the Kubernetes Network Policies applied to all the pods on Worker 1 node.
 There is a frontend pod and a backend1 pod on the Worker 1 node. "frontendpolicy" is applied to frontend pod and "backendpolicy" is applied to backend1 pod and backend2 pod (on Worker2) .

-In this section the current flow will be matched against the ingress rules of the Kubernetes Network Policy "backendpolicy"; since it is the policy which is applied to the backend1 pod and backend1 pod is the receiver of the flow.

 Kubernetes Network Policy named as "backendpolicy" is shown below.